Timeline

 “Lawyer Letter” warning about illegality of 2020 Lease is sent to NPS

-On October 11, 2024, environmental lawyer Andrea Ferster sent letter on behalf of Rock Creek Park Golf Course for All warning about several environmental and historic deficiencies in the singing of the 50-year lease and asked for any approvals on construction or tree removal to be halted.
+On October 11, 2024, environmental lawyer Andrea Ferster sent letter on behalf of Rock Creek Park Golf Course for All warning about failure to comply with several federal environmental and historic preservation laws in the singing of the 50-year lease and asked for any approvals on construction or tree removal to be halted.